 The best-paying skill to have in this role appears to be Project Management; employees who claim this ability report median compensation of about $91K per year.
 A common skill in Emerson Process Management's work force is Microsoft Office; slightly less than one-fifth of survey participants report using it on the job.
 Microsoft Excel, Engineering Design, and Financial Analysis are also desirable skills.

 Benefits and Perks

 Paid time off is hard to come by at Emerson Process Management; the company rewards only two in five survey participants with paid vacation time and only a quarter of workers with sick leave.
-A 401(k) program is available, and a large number of respondents use it to save for retirement.
-A large number of survey participants have health insurance, and benefits for most employees also include dental insurance.
-Emerson Process Management employees also enjoy perks such as tuition reimbursement, life insurance, a casual working environment, and a subsidized cell phone.
+A strong majority of employees contribute to 401(k) savings accounts sponsored by the firm.
+Health insurance is part of the package for almost all survey participants, and for most respondents also include dental insurance.
+Emerson Process Management employees also enjoy perks such as tuition reimbursement, life insurance, a subsidized cell phone, and gym membership.